6tring/automated-emails/README.md

 This functionality is built using AgendaJS to execute jobs scheduled with CRON expressions.

-When a user creates a new event, `jobDate`s are that are based on the event date are created and saved to the database - in this case MongoDB - with any other user data.
+When a user creates a new event, `jobDate`s that are based on the event date are created and saved to the database - in this case MongoDB - with any other user data.

 A second `worker` Node server is required in addition to a primary `web` server process to run AgendaJS as a background process – which on the Heroku platform can be specified in `Procfile`.